KamilNovvakowski/challange_portfolio_Kamil/README.md

 4. Przy przeglądaniu możliwym jest utworzenie meczu z przeciwnikiem bez podania nazwy drużyny/gracza.
 5. W niektórych miejscach na stronie język polski miesza się z angielskim.
 6. Przy tworzeniu gracza/meczy możliwym jest dodawanie dat z przyszłości.

+# Task 2

+## Subtask 3

+#### Why do we write test cases?

+-To ensure that the software application or system meets the requirements and specifications.

+-To validate that the software application or system is working as intended and to catch any defects or bugs.

+-To increase the quality of the software application or system by ensuring that it meets the users' needs and expectations.

+-To ensure that the software application or system is user-friendly and easy to use.

+-To ensure that the software application or system is reliable and performs well under different conditions.

+-To ensure that the software application or system is secure and protect users' data.

+-To save time and reduce costs by catching defects early in the development cycle.

+Overall, test cases help to ensure the quality and reliability of the software application or system, while also increasing user satisfaction and confidence.